giantswarm/azure-operator/examples/README.md

 The lab consist of two Helm charts, `azure-operator-lab-chart`, which sets up azure-operator, and `azure-resource-lab-chart`, which defines the cluster to be created.

-With a working Helm installation they can be created from the `examples/local` dir with:
+With a working Helm installation they can be created from the `examples` dir with:

 ```bash
 $ helm install -n azure-operator-lab ./azure-operator-lab-chart/ --wait